 How can you watch HLG?

 So does this mean that HLG will work on any HDR-capable TV?
 Sadly not.
-An HDR TV will need to recognise the logarithmic curve HLG uses - and at the time of writing there are no TVs out there right now that do this.
+An HDR TV will need to recognise the logarithmic curve HLG uses.

-Version 7.0 of Google’s Android TV platform will also incorporate HLG, as will the recently announced HDMI 2.0b connection update.
+Version 7.0 of Google’s Android TV platform will also incorporate HLG, as will the HDMI 2.0b connection update.

 More after the break